Overview — The Review Queue

 * **Settings** -- Parish-level configuration (visible to Clerks and Court Admins only).
 See [Settings](#settings) below.

-## The Queue Board
+## The Filing Queue

 * **Accepted** -- Filings that passed review and have been recorded.